-This is a great question, and one that has a different answer, depending on the nature of the visit.
-Many people see primary care physicians and are familiar with the process of seeing a specialist.
-But for a lot of our new clients, the experience with Rebecca Bitzer and Associates is the first experience they will have with a Registered Dietitian.
+This is a great question but can have different answers.
+That is because every appointment is tailored to the individual and their needs.
+Many people see primary care physicians and might already be familiar with the process of seeing a specialist.
+However, for our new clients, Rebecca Bitzer and Associates is the first experience they will have with a Registered Dietitian.
+Check out this video by our Registered Dietitian, Dana Magee, to learn more!

-We want to make your encounters with our admin staff and Registered Dietitian as positive and successful as possible.
-So here are some things that you can expect from your first visit with your Registered Dietitian.
+We want to make your encounters with our admin staff and Registered Dietitians to be as easy and positive as possible.
+In order to do that, here are some things that you can expect from your first visit with your Registered Dietitian.

 Prior to your appointment: